DillonKyleDev/FlatEngine/README.md

 The data variable is a convenient way to not have to type `Health[my_id].currentHealth` every time and it is local because the default for Lua variables is global and we want to keep this variable only accessable to this Update function.

 For the second way a script can be called, through another script, you must ensure that the ID you are referencing belongs to the script you actually want to perform actions on before you do so.
-Let's say you have a BlasterRound script that when `OnBoxCollisionEnter` is called it needs to tell whoever it collided with that it has done damage:
+Let's say you have a BlasterRound script that when `OnBeginCollision` is called, it needs to tell whoever it collided with that it has done damage:

 ```
 -- BlasterRound.scp.lua

-function OnBoxCollisionEnter(collidedWith)
+function OnBeginCollision(collidedWith, manifold)
      local data = BlasterRound[my_id]

+     if collidedWith:GetParent():HasTag("Enemy") then
           local collidedID = collidedWith:GetParentID()

-     if collidedWith:GetParent():HasTag("Enemy") then
           Damage(collidedID, 5)
      end
 end